ClipCatalog logo ClipCatalog

 Windows only — download here or see pricing

-Whether you call it face search, person detection, or facial recognition for video — the idea is the same: let software identify who's on screen so you can find clips by person instead of by file name or memory.
+Whether you call it face search, person discovery, or facial recognition for video, the core idea is the same: let software turn recurring faces into a reusable retrieval layer across your archive.

 Local vs. cloud face recognition